Blubberpie/canon-trs-arduino-remote/README.md

+# IMPORTANT NOTICE
+I have completely revamped the old code, for a more scalable, user-friendly experience.
+There has been an addition of an I2C LCD, a mode switching button, and some other features.

+\*\***THESE NEW ADDITIONS ARE NOT REFLECTED IN THE DIAGRAMS/LISTS/GUIDES BELOW**

+In other words, the below documentation is not up to date with the code.

 # Arduino Remote Control for DSLRs
 An Arduino-powered timer-based remote control for DSLRs that support a TRS 2.5mm jack input.